Eyesore123/quote-generator/README.md

 - I plan to transfer all the quotes to db.
 Quotes are currently stored in a json file and served on the client-side, but fetched using backend urls.
 - Landing page definitely needs better styling + mobile responsiveness.
-- I will try using cron jobs before scheduled email sends to trigger the Render backend so I can use the free service.
+- I will try using cron jobs to wake up Render backend before it's time to send scheduled emails so I can use the free service.
-- I still need to handle the time zones correctly so the backend calculates the correct email send times for each user.

 ![4](https://github.com/user-attachments/assets/bff4dc16-eb48-417c-9c12-35a4f62d6272)